Tasha Chase’s Pediatric Cardiothoracic Surgical Mission Trip to Ecuador

 There is really no way to explain what it feels like to see a beating heart in front of you on the operating table.
 I saw the healing power of medicine as the surgeons stopped the heart, repaired the defect, and restarted the heart.
 The four-hour surgery flew by in what seemed like minutes, but it will impact that child for the rest of her life.
 To be part of that was an experience I will never forget.

 Our care for the patient didn’t stop when the operation was over.
 In the Pediatric Intensive Care Unit (PICU), we assisted the nurses as they monitored patients, administered medicine, and took care of them during recovery.
 My time in the PICU allowed me to spend time with the patients and their families.
 Many of them struggled to find medical care.
 One family told me about their lives in the mountains of Ecuador where access to healthcare was almost nonexistent.
 It took them months to find help for their child and without the surgery we performed, it was unlikely their child would survive to celebrate her first birthday.

 As I witnessed the speedy recovery of children we operated on, I was fulfilled.
-I saw them go from being pale and sick before surgery, feeling exhausted and only wanting to sleep, to walking around, blowing bubbles, painting, laughing and being who they are— children.
+I saw them go from being pale and sick before surgery, feeling exhausted and only wanting to sleep, walking around, blowing bubbles, painting, laughing and being who they are— children.
 Their resilience was inspiring and it made me fall in love with the field of pediatric surgery.

 There are No Rock Stars in Medicine.
 It is a Team Effort

 Looking back at the time I spent at Hospital del Niño Francisco de Icaza Bustamante in Guayaquil, I am in awe of how a team of over 20 individuals from diverse backgrounds could come together and successfully contribute to ICHF’s mission.
 Each day, they came together to provide pediatric patients with a new lease on life through surgical operations which would fix congenital heart defects.